 St Clair Villa Museum & Archives

-In 1970 to commemorate the 150th Anniversary of Governor Macquarie’s visit to Goulburn in 1920, a grant was made by the Premier’s Department of NSW to Goulburn City Council to be used for historical purposes.
-This coincided with the Goulburn and District Historical Society being instrumental in saving St Clair from demolition and the villa was purchased with the commemorative grant.
-St Clair Villa opened as an historical house museum and ‘historical exhibition, folk museum and research centre’ in 1977.
+In 1970 to commemorate the 150th Anniversary of Governor Macquarie’s visit to Goulburn in 1820, a financial grant was made by the Premier’s Department of NSW to Goulburn City Council to be used for historical purposes.
+St Clair at this time was facing demolition and the Goulburn and District Historical Society persuaded the Council to purchase the villa with the commemorative grant.
+Subsequently the villa opened as a historical house museum and research centre in 1977.

 Opening times: